Flopag/Notes/MASTER 1/OS/Notion/Concepts/IPC.md

 	- Producer writes to one end (**write-end**)
 	- Consumer reads from the other end (**read-end**)
 	- So, it is unidirectional
-- Named pipes : can be accessed without a parent-child relationship and is bidirectional
+- Named pipes : can be accessed without a parent-child relationship (just need the name) and is bidirectional

 ![](attachments/Pasted%20image%2020230611212555.png)